Types of mesh: Advanced Cells (Polyhedron)

 A polyhedron (dual) element has any number of vertices, edges and faces.
 It usually requires more computing operations per cell due to the number of neighbours (typically 10).
 Though this is made up for in the accuracy of the calculation.

 Classification of grids

 Structured grids

 Structured grids are identified by regular connectivity.
 The possible element choices are quadrilateral in 2D and hexahedra in 3D.
 This model is highly space efficient, since the neighbourhood relationships are defined by storage arrangement.
 Some other advantages of structured grid over unstructured are better convergence and higher resolution.

 Unstructured grids

 An unstructured grid is identified by irregular connectivity.
 It cannot easily be expressed as a two-dimensional or three-dimensional array in computer memory.
 This allows for any possible element that a solver might be able to use.
 Compared to structured meshes, for which the neighborhood relationships are implicit, this model can be highly space inefficient since it calls for explicit storage of neighborhood relationships.
-It should be noted, though, that the storage requirements of a structured grid and of an unstructured grid are within a constant factor.
+The storage requirements of a structured grid and of an unstructured grid are within a constant factor.
 These grids typically employ triangles in 2D and tetrahedral in 3D.